Everest High Pass Trek

 Single Traveller Supplement

-Note: When booking your accommodation for this trip, please note that while we guarantee a single room for you in the city of Kathmandu, there may be limited availability of mountain lodges and you may need to share a room with a fellow trekker of the same gender during certain parts of the trek.
+Note: When booking your accommodation for this trip, please note that while we guarantee a single room for you in the city of Kathmandu, there may be limited availability of mountain lodges, and you may need to share a room with a fellow trekker of the same gender during certain parts of the trek.
 We will do our best to ensure your comfort and privacy throughout your journey.

-Trip Departures
+Group Departures

 Start DateEnd DatePriceStatus